 Indirectly fired air heating

 With water-supplied air heating, also called indirectly fired heating, the air heater is heated by means of hot water supplied by a central heating boiler or heat pump.
-The air heaters are equipped with a heat exchanger that converts the hot water into warm air.
+These unit heaters are also called LPHW (Low Pressure Hot Water) or LTHW (Low Temperature Hot Water) heaters.
+The hot water units are equipped with a heat exchanger that converts the hot water into warm air.
 It is then blown into the room via a powerful and energy-efficient fan.

 The advantages of water-supplied air heaters

 Water-supplied air heating has many advantages, such as comfortable heat and lower energy bills.
-In addition, the devices are maintenance-friendly and low-noise.
+In addition, the unit heaters are maintenance-friendly and low-noise.
 Compared to directly fired appliances, indirectly fired air heaters are often easier to install because no flue gas discharge is required.

 Mark’s water-fed heating systems are available in many versions and an extensive capacity range.
 As a result, the air heaters have many applications, such as in showrooms, offices, shops, hospitals, changing rooms and industrial halls.